Translate this Page

 Insurance for your employees

-If you are working for a multinational firm in Indonesia, you can also ensure protection for your employees - through group policies for health, life and personal accident.
-Often these medical schemes are good selling points in encouraging competent Indonesian staff to join your firm.
-These joint venture general insurance firms can also manage an internal insurance scheme, if you'd prefer to keep it all in-house.
+If you are working for a multinational firm in Indonesia, most likely the company has insurance policies for its employees through group policies for health, life and personal accident.
+Often these insurance schemes are good selling points in encouraging competent Indonesian staff to join the firm.
+Joint venture general insurance firms can also manage an internal insurance scheme, if you'd prefer to keep it all in-house.
 The government accident insurance scheme, Jamsostek, covers employee accident, death, old age and health care.
-Portions of the premium are paid by the company and the employee.
-This scheme is obligatory for companies with more than 10 employees and a payroll of more than Rp 1,000,000/month.
+Portions of the premium are paid by the company and partially by the employee.
+This scheme is obligatory for companies with more than 10 employees and a payroll of more than Rp 10,000,000/month.

 Your household staff will probably hope that your generosity will carry over to their children and spouse.
 While not required, it is quite common that expats assist in paying medical expenses of immediate family members of their household staff, on a case-by-case basis.
 Some may ask for loans for medical care for extended family members.
 Again, it's best to approach these requests on an individual case-by-case basis.